Wills and Probate Records

 Wills are useful for family history research because of the information they give about family members.
 They can name the spouses of sons and daughters, or give the names of grandchildren, and they are very good at clarifying relationships in the family, particularly when several people in the family have been given the same Christian name.

-Sometimes a testator left the tools of his trade to one of his/her sons, or items of furniture or clothing to his/her children or grandchildren.
+Sometimes a testator or testatrix [the man or woman making the will] left the tools of a particular trade to one of his/her sons, or items of furniture or clothing to his/her children or grandchildren.
 It was common, however, for family property not to be mentioned at all, because the house or farm had already been settled on the eldest son by the parents’ marriage settlement, which was a legal document drawn up just before the parents married.
-An indication of this is the bequest of nothing but a small sum of money, such as a shilling, to the son.
+An indication of this is the bequest of nothing but a small sum of money, such as a shilling, to that son.
 A married daughter may have also received a small token sum if her portion of the estate had already been given to her at the time of her marriage.
-If a child was really "cut off with a shilling", the testator would usually give the reason.
+If a child was really "cut off with a shilling", the person making the will would usually give the reason.

-After the testator’s death, the will had to be proved by the executor for it to be valid.
-Before 1858, this was usually done at an ecclesiastical court, although some non-ecclesiastical courts – for example, some manorial courts - also had the right to prove wills.
-Wills were commonly proved in the consistory court of the archdeaconry in which the deceased person had property.
+The testator or testatrix [the man or woman making the will] was expected to name an executor or executrix in the will.
+This person was responsible for proving the will after the testator’s death.
+The will had to be proved by the executor or executrix for it to be valid, and this process was known as probate.
+Before 1858, this was largely under the control of the church, and was usually done at an ecclesiastical (Church of England) court, although a few non-ecclesiastical courts – for example, some manorial courts - also had the right to prove wills.
+The Diocese was divided into sections called archdeaconries.
+Cornwall was covered by the Archdeaconry of Cornwall.
+In Devon there were three Archdeaconries – Exeter, Totnes and Barnstaple.
+Wills were commonly proved in the Consistory Court of the archdeaconry in which the deceased person had property.
 There are exceptions to this.
-In Devon the archdeacons’ courts did not act while the bishop was visiting the area, so wills would be taken to the bishop’s court to be proved, during his visitation.
+In Devon the Archdeacons’ Courts did not act while the Bishop of Exeter was visiting the area, so wills would be taken to the Bishop’s Court to be proved, during his visitation.

-There are also parishes known as "peculiars" which belonged to the bishop, or the dean and chapter, or the vicars choral.
-Wills made by Devon people from these parishes would be proved in the appropriate court – i.e. the bishop’s court, the court of the dean and chapter of the cathedral, or the court of the vicar’s choral, in Exeter.
-Uffculme was unusual, in that it was a peculiar of the Bishop of Salisbury, so all the wills were not proved in Devon at all, and the wills concerned are now at Wiltshire and Swindon History Centre in Chippenham.
+There are also parishes known as "peculiars" which belonged to the Bishop, or the Dean and Chapter of the Cathedral, or the Vicars Choral.
+Wills made by Devon people from these parishes would be proved in the appropriate court – i.e. the Bishop’s Court, the Court of the Dean and Chapter of Exeter Cathedral, or the Court of the Vicar’s Choral, in Exeter.
+The parish of Uffculme was unusual, in that it was a “peculiar” of the Bishop of Salisbury, so the wills of persons living in Uffculme were not proved in Devon at all, and the wills concerned are now held at the Wiltshire and Swindon History Centre in Chippenham, Wiltshire.

-If the deceased person held property in more than one archdeaconry in Devon, then the will was proved in the bishop’s court.
-If he or she held property in more than one diocese, the will was proved in the archbishop’s [prerogative] court, either at Canterbury or at York, and if the property lay in both archbishoprics, then Canterbury took precedence.
+If the deceased person held property in more than one archdeaconry in Devon, then the will was proved in the Bishop’s Court.
+If he or she held property in more than one diocese, the will was proved in the Archbishop’s [Prerogative] Court, either at Canterbury or at York, and if the property lay in both archbishoprics, then the Prerogative Court of Canterbury took precedence.
 Wills proved at the Prerogative Court of Canterbury are commonly referred to as P.C.C. wills.

 The executor would take the will to the court, where it was copied on parchment and a note that probate had been granted was attached to the copy.
 The original remained in the court and the executor took the copy.
 If a deceased person died intestate (without making a will) the next-of-kin could apply to the court for letters of administration.
 This is often referred to in abbreviated form, as an "admon".
 Until 1782, the executor of a written or verbal will was also obliged to submit an inventory of the testator’s or testatrix’s goods to the court.